-Older adults aged 65 years and above are more vulnerable to problems related to heat and poor hydration.
-In a recent study done by the University of Chicago Medical Center.
-Seniors aged 65 years and above, accounted for about 40% of cases of the heat fatalities in the US.
-Sudden changes in temperature are not very well tolerated by our elderly loved ones.
+In a recent study by the University of Chicago Medical Center, older adults aged 65 years and above are more vulnerable to heat-related problems and poor hydration.
+Seniors aged 65 years and above accounted for about 40% of heat fatalities in the US.
+Our elderly loved ones do not very well tolerate sudden temperature changes.
 Furthermore, various medications and several ailments can affect the body’s ability to manage sweat and cause dehydration.
-It seems that the body’s natural capability to adhere to temperature changes is greatly affected due to advancing age.
-In addition, the body’s temperature regulation mechanism, paving way for dehydration as well as heat stroke.
+The body’s natural capability to adhere to temperature changes is greatly affected due to advancing age.
+In addition, the body’s temperature regulation mechanism paves the way for dehydration and heat stroke.

 Understanding heat stroke in the elderly

-Extreme hot temperatures are not always well tolerated by all age groups.
+All age groups do not consistently well tolerate scorching temperatures.
 And more so by the senior population.
 With advancing age, our body undergoes a lot of changes.
 The sweat glands become less efficient in managing the sweat.
-With a significant decrease in circulation, making our elderly loved ones more likely to suffer a heat stroke.
+A significant decrease in circulation makes our elderly loved ones more likely to suffer heat stroke.
 Additionally, our seniors also fall prey to various chronic diseases such as:

 Which significantly increases their chances of suffering a heat stroke.

-A heat stroke is a condition, characterized by a high body temperature, that rises above 103 degrees F within 10–15 minutes.
+A heat stroke is characterized by a high body temperature that rises above 103 degrees F within 10–15 minutes.
 The condition can cause death or permanent disability in the elderly if immediate action is not initiated on time.

-Heat exhaustion is another form of heat illness, but mild in nature, when compared to heat stroke.
-This particular condition needs mention here since we are discussing heat stroke.
-Heat exhaustion is equally important, during hot summer days.
-Elderly can even develop this condition, after several days of heat exposure and inadequate fluid intake.
-In view of this, it also becomes necessary to mention the various signs and symptoms of heat exhaustion.
+Heat exhaustion is another form of heat illness, but mild compared to heat stroke.
+This particular condition must be mentioned here since we are discussing heat stroke.
+Heat exhaustion is equally essential during hot summer days.
+The elderly can even develop this condition after several days of heat exposure and inadequate fluid intake.
+Given this, it also becomes necessary to mention the various signs and symptoms of heat exhaustion.

 Symptoms of heat stroke

 As caregivers, you should take careful note of all the above-mentioned symptoms of heat stroke.
-You also need to make your elderly aware of the said symptoms.
-So that they can adopt strategies to prevent dehydration.
+In addition, it would be best if you also made your elderly aware of the said symptoms so that they can adopt strategies to prevent dehydration.

 What to do for a Heat Stroke